diku-dk/futhark-ad-sc22/README.md

 Note: you may need to run docker as root with `sudo`.

 ### Building
-Alternatively, the container image may be built by running
+Alternatively, the container images may be built by running

     docker build -t ghcr.io/diku-dk/futhark-ad-sc22:[cuda|rocm] .